All posts

 Penalties for non-filing

-• Civil penalty: Up to $606 per day that the violation continues (adjusted annually for inflation)
+• Civil: Up to $606 per day the violation continues (adjusted for inflation annually)

-• Criminal penalty: Up to $10,000 fine and/or up to 2 years of imprisonment for willful violations
+• Criminal: Up to $10,000 fine and/or 2 years imprisonment for willful violations

 State-level transparency requirements